gilzoide/objectivec-gdextension/README.md

   + `NSNumber` -> `bool`, `int` or `float`
 - `to_array` method for converting Objective-C objects that conform to `NSFastEnumeration` protocol, like `NSArray` and `NSSet`
 - `to_dictionary` method for converting Objective-C objects that conform to `NSFastEnumeration` protocol and support `objectForKey:` message, like `NSDictionary`
+- Other useful methods, like `is_kind_of_class`, `responds_to_selector` and `conforms_to_protocol`

+## Caveats
+- Currently only supports macOS and iOS.
+  In multiplatform projects, you must check if you are in a supported platform before trying to use the API.
+- This plugin makes its best to check for type compatibility between Godot and Objective-C and catch exceptions when sending messages, but it is possible for crashes to happen if the library is misused.

 ## How to use